 To check whether the meal is cooked pierce a potato with a fork if it's soft and holds absolutely no resistance it is ready.
 Any firmness to the potatoes must be absent.
 The potato always takes the longest to cook.

-This should be a approximately 35-40 minutes in a medium to low heat with the lid on.
+The total cooking time should be approximately 35-40 minutes in a medium to low heat with the lid on.
 Ensure your liquids have not evaporated by adding hot water at intervals.
 The garlic is important to the flavour of the dish so try not to cut back.

 If you have never used a cinnamon stick before then give it a go, it gives off a flavour different to cinnamon powder.
 Remove the stick when cooking is complete.